 They are also hardy enough to live in almost any room in the house and may do especially well in a bathroom.

-They also make excellent office or reception area plants in an office setting.
+They also make excellent office or reception area plants in an office setting a general houseplant fertilizer, diluted to half strength, once a month during the growing season.